qathome/angular-webapp/README.md

 # Setup

-1. Create an manager user on QatHome http://qathome.com
+1. Create an account to 'manage your queue' on [QatHome] (http://www.qathome.com/accounts/signup/manager)
-2. Create your personal firm
+2. Validate email and create your firm
-3. Create your personal application on http://qathome.com/developer/applications/
+3. Create your application on http://qathome.com/developer/applications/
 4. Now edit the `static/src/config.js`:

     ```